Rookery Isles

 "Rebirth and Eternity"

-The heart of the Isles - a desert coastal metropolis where celestial power meets mortal ambition.
-Queen Ashley Love (Phoenix Queen) and King Trystane Love (Tempest King) rule from the Radiant Keep, maintaining cosmic balance while mortal politics drive the realm below.
+The heart of the Isles, a desert coastal metropolis where celestial power meets mortal ambition.
+Ashley Love and Trystane Love rule from the Celestial Throne above all mortal authority, maintaining cosmic balance while mortal politics drive the realm below.
 This is where the game of power is played.

 House Sunflare